nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

 title: Jonas Ng's Project Portfolio Page
 ---

-#### Project: CAP 5 Buddy
+#### Project: CAP5Buddy
 #### Overview
-CAP 5 Buddy is a desktop module tracker application used to centralise key module details.
+CAP5Buddy is a desktop module tracker application used to centralise key module details.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 30 kLoC.
 #### Summary of Contributions
 Given below are my contributions to the project.
 * **Enhancement:** Implemented the feature to find items using multiple search parameters.